nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 These values are then propagated throughout the template files automatically.

 > Contribution guidelines: one of the main ideas of nf-core is to develop with the community to build together best-practise analysis pipelines.
-We encourage cooperation rather than duplication, and contributing to and extending existing pipelines that might be performing similar tasks, rather than duplicating.
+We encourage cooperation rather than duplication, and contributing to and extending existing pipelines that might be performing similar tasks.
 For more details about this, please check out the [contribution guidelines](https://nf-co.re/developers/guidelines).

 ### TODO statements